CMS365-PTY-LTD/EbaySharp/readme.md

 ## Analytics

-You can see a list of Analytics methods [here](https://developer.ebay.com/api-docs/developer/analytics/resources/methods)
+You can see a list of Analytics API methods [here](https://developer.ebay.com/api-docs/developer/analytics/resources/methods)
 ### Rate Limits

 #### Get rate limits